 Dry and Store - Hearing Aid Dehumidifiers

 For hearing aids and cochlear implants moisture and humidity can be troublesome causing poor sound quality, intermittency, static, damage and the need for repair.
-In previous articles discussing hearing aid care, Heathy Hearing consistently recommends the use of a hearing aid dehumidifier with your hearing aids to combat the issues faced due to moisture.
+In previous articles discussing hearing aid care, Healthy Hearing consistently recommends the use of a hearing aid dehumidifier with your hearing aids to combat the issues faced due to moisture.
 The Dry and Store website offers three drying systems for hearing aid and cochlear implant users to choose from.
 By using a system like those manufactured by Dry and Store you can reduce repairs and enjoy better sound quality.
-To read more about hearing aid care visit: Take Care of Your Hearing Aids, So They Take Care of You.
 For more information on Dry and Store products visit: www.dryandstore.com.